DSCI-310-2023/dsci-310-group-08-AKRM/README.md

 - To open jupyter lab on the web browser `http://localhost:8787`

-- You can find the token in the terminal (it is generated when the docker run code in executed).
-The host name should be should be replaced with you computer host name (eg. localhost).

- - Navigate to the work folder and then open Movie_Revenue_Predictor.ipynb
+- Navigate to the work folder and then open Movie_Revenue_Predictor.ipynb from the Analysis folder

 ### Licenses